 It must be emphasized how important it is to start with a quality non-stick skillet.
 Without this it is very difficult to make an omelet.
 The number one problem in making an omelet is that the eggs stick to the skillet.
 The skillet must have the qualities that allow you to free the omelet from the skillet surface at the proper time or the result will be scrambles eggs.

-There are many choices of non-stick skillets but the best we have found is a relatively new skillet being marketed on "As Seen On TV" ads under various names.
+There are many choices of non-stick skillets but the best we have found is a skillet being marketed on "As Seen On TV" ads under various names.
 You can recognize this skillet by it's brownish, copper color.
-Absolutely nothing sticks to it.
+We found this skillet to be the best for it's non-stick properties.
+Almost nothing sticks to it.
 If you can find this skillet we strongly recommend you use it for your omelets.

 Recently we have found this skillet at several major supermarkets, such as WalMart, Walgreens and others.
 If you find it at a local store you can save paying shipping charges.